 PRHC Property Managers, Inc. (PPMI) was incorporated in May 1991 to oversee the administration, operation and monitoring of RLT's growing number of real estate properties.
-Its clients include: Philippine Stock Exchange Centre Condominium Corporation, Casa Miguel Condominium Corporation, Andrea North Condominium Corporation, Nobel Plaza Condominium, LTA Condominium, Greenrich Mansion Condominium, Seibu Tower Condominium Corporation, etc.
+Its clients include, among others, The Philippine Stock Exchange Centre Condominium Corporation, Andrea North Condominium Corporation, The Nobel Plaza Condominium Corporation, LTA Condominium Corporation, Seibu Tower Condominium Corporation, etc.

 PPMI ensures that the properties are managed according to the established requirements and standards in the industry.
-PPMI is also engaged in the sale and leasing of managed buildings as well as other real estate.
+PPMI is also engaged in the management, operation and lease of real estate properties.